-[Epistemic Status: Totally serious.
+[Epistemic Status: Totally serious; altered afterwards to remove some April Fool's content.
 Thanks to Aaron Gertler for reading a version of this draft.]

 - Prospecting for Gold